tim200002/fingerfunke-app/README.md

 Unfortunately, **as of September 2023, the project is paused and no further work will be completed for the foreseeable future**.
 Of course, if someone wants to take over this project, please feel free to contact Tim at tim.lindenau@outlook.de

+This repository is only a mirror of the original one.
+The original code including all supporting repositories can be found in our [GitLab](https://gitlab.com/fingerfunke).

 ## Fingerfunke in Images

 <table>